openplans/shareabouts/README.md

 Shareabouts is a simple web app for crowdsourced mapping.
 We're in very early stages right now, so expect many rough edges.
-See a dev version at http://shareabouts.dev.openplans.org.

 Shareabouts is intended for simple mapping applications.
 For example, you could use it to collect public input on suitable locations for stations in a city-wide bike share.